AlexanderStephenThompson/AlexanderStephenThompson/README.md

 ![Badge](https://img.shields.io/badge/Learning-Data_Science_Foundations-yellow)
 ![Badge](https://img.shields.io/badge/Current_Project-Public_Portfolios-blue)

-I specialize in the convergence of data analytics, data science modeling, and graphic design to craft harmonic data-driven insights that are not just informative but also intuitive and visually compelling.
+I specialize in the unique convergence of data analytics, user interfaces, and graphic design to craft harmonic data-driven insights that are not just informative but also intuitive and visually compelling.
 For me, data is not just about numbers; it's a resource to uncover the truth and present it in a way that's intuitive, easy to understand, and transparent in its conclusions.

 My purpose is to empower individuals and businesses alike with the ability to make data-driven decisions.
 Whether it's aiding individuals in overcoming everyday challenges or delivering valuable insights to businesses, I’m dedicated to providing guidance that leads to more successful outcomes.
 I find immense satisfaction in making a positive impact in the world since knowledge isn’t power until it’s applied.

 <hr>